 Description

-The subjects comprise a top floor flat within a three storey mid terraced block.
+The subjects comprise a top floor flat in a three storey mid terraced block.

 Accommodation

-Second Floor; Hall, Living Room, Kitchen, Two Bedrooms and Bathroom.
+Second Floor - Hall, Living Room, Dining Room, Kitchen, Two Bedrooms and Bathroom.

 Gross internal floor area (m2)

-Circa 62 m .
+Circa 91m2 approximately.

 Neighbourhood and location

-The subjects are located within an established residential area within the centre of the city where local facilities and amenities are readily available.
+the subjects are located within an established residential area to the immediate north of the city centre where local facilities and amenities are readily available.

 Age

-Year built circa 1900.
+Year built circa 1935.

 Weather

 Clear and dry.

 Chimney stacks

 Visually inspected with the aid of binoculars where appropriate.

-Stone and brick render.
+Brick and block construction with a part harled finish.